 Follow this timeline to ensure you don't miss any steps.

-The start date of your leave will always be the day after your last day of pay.
+The start date of your leave will always be the day after your last day worked and/or including any leave banks taken until the day your doctor cleared you to work.

 Employment insurance (EI) pay periods run Sunday to Saturday inclusive.
 EI will not pay for partial weeks, so it is in the employee's best interest to have the day after your last day of pay be a Saturday, if possible.